rwalkbout/walkboutr/paper.md

 From the processed GPS and accelerometry data, a complete, epoch-level dataset (containing epoch time as date-time in the UTC time zone, accelerometry counts per epoch, latitude, longitude, epoch speed, and wearing day complete flag) is used to create two different output datasets:

 The first output is a complete, epoch-level dataset (Table 1) that returns all of the original input data that the user provided and the new columns `walkboutr` created.
-This dataset is not de-identified, and thus is appropriate for investigators interested in exploring where people walk (e.g., a walkability analysis) `[Dalmat:2021]`.
+This dataset is not de-identified, and thus is appropriate for investigators interested in exploring where people walk `[Dalmat:2021]`.

 The second output is a summary, bout-level dataset (Table 2) that has been de-identified and collapsed to only include summary walk bout information.
 This dataset is intended to provide essential walking and physical activity metrics without any identifying information – thus serving as a product that can be easily shared.
 This dataset can be used in analyses where walking or walking frequency is the outcome, e.g. research studies identifying external factors or neighborhood features that do or do not increase walking in a population `[Mooney:2020]`.